Eric Bucher | Executive Director

 “Our focus as a Board is to coordinate advocacy support with our partners and promote a vibrant and diverse membership that represents the strengths and values the voices of early childhood professionals across the state.
 As we look towards AzAEYC’s future, I am confident that, together in collaboration with our members and partners, we will be a powerful voice for quality early childhood education in Arizona.”

-I handle the bookkeeping, reporting, and back office tasks that support the work of the organization.
-I am sold on NAEYC’s mission of promoting high-quality early learning by connecting practice, policy, and research and work with AzAEYC to further those goals at the state level.
-I have a Business degree from ASU and an MA Ed. from Concordia University.
+Linda (she, her, hers) handles the bookkeeping, reporting, and back office tasks that support the work of the organization.
+She thrives on supporting NAEYC’s mission of promoting quality early learning by connecting practice, policy, and research and enjoys working with AzAEYC to further those goals at the state level.
+Linda has a Business degree from Arizona State University and an MA Ed. from Concordia University.

 Julie Capistran | Administrative Support

-For the past 5 years, I have served as office manager for Risen Savior.
-I began working with AzAEYC in September, and I’m proud and excited to be a part of the team.
-I help provide back office support for the Board members.
+For the past 5 years, Julie has served as office manager for Risen Savior.
+She began working with AzAEYC in September, and is proud and excited to be a part of the team.
+She helps provide back office support for AzAEYC Board members.